The Antique Jewellery Company Christmas Gift Bow The Gift Guide

 The Antique Jewellery Company Blog

-A Guide to Mid-Century Jewellery: the fabulous 50s
+A Guide to Mid-Century Jewellery

 The bold, heavy styles of the war time era softened into the glitz and glamour of the 1950s - diamond-encrusted, flamboyant and feminine.